There are so many places to buy reloading supplies.

 I recommend buying a bunch and likely combining it with your powder order.
-There’s usually a total pound limit for retailers but it’s something pretty high (like 48 lbs).
+There’s usually a total pound limit for retailers, but it’s something pretty high (like 48 lbs).
 Again, same recommendations as above.

 If you’re having trouble figuring out how many primers to buy…look in your reloading manual for the average weight of charges for your caliber/bullet.

-Then remember than there’s 7000 grains in 1 lb.
+Then remember that there are 7000 grains in 1 lb.

-Do some math to find out how many rounds you can make with your powder, and buy the appropriate amount of primers.
+Do some math to determine how many rounds you can make with your powder, and buy the appropriate number of primers.

 Best Place to Buy Brass